 Looking for the best brunch in Bed Stuy?
 You’re at the right place.
-Bed Stuy or Bedford Stuyvesant is one of my favorite Brooklyn neighborhoods for brunch.
+Bed Stuy or Bedford Stuyvesant is one of my favorite neighborhoods in Brooklyn for brunch.
 Every type and style of food is accounted for in Bed Stuy from Mexican to Cuban to Nigerian to casual to sit down to fancy.

 They also have my hands down my favorite bagel shop in the world, delicious coffee, and amazing parks.
 The neighborhood is huge and there is so much good food in this area, you definitely need to spend more than a day here.